Hair Loss: Onion juice showed 87% regrowth in one study

 Does onion juice actually work for hair loss?

-One 2002 study reported 86.9% hair regrowth in alopecia areata patients (Sharquie & Al-Obaidi, 2002).
-However, systematic reviewers rated the study two out of five for poor methodology, and no large randomized trials have replicated these results (Hosking et al., 2019; Ahmed et al., 2025).
+One 2002 study reported 86.9% regrowth in alopecia areata patients, but systematic reviewers rated the study two out of five for poor methodology, and no large randomised trials have replicated these results in 23 years.
 Current scientific consensus maintains onion juice remains unproven for hair loss.

 Why hasn’t onion juice become a standard treatment if the study showed 87% success?

-The original study was never replicated in rigorous trials despite 23 years passing.
-The trial had major flaws: no randomization, unstandardised preparation, and impossible blinding due to “unpleasant odour” (Sharquie & Al-Obaidi, 2002).
-Additionally, crude onion juice cannot be patented, giving companies no financial incentive to fund expensive clinical trials.
+The original study was never replicated despite 23 years passing.
+It had major flaws: no randomisation, unstandardised preparation, and impossible blinding due to the unpleasant odour.
+Crude onion juice also cannot be patented, giving companies no financial incentive to fund expensive clinical trials.

 What type of hair loss was tested in the onion juice study?

-The study tested only patchy alopecia areata—an autoimmune disorder where the immune system attacks hair follicles (Sharquie & Al-Obaidi, 2002).
+The study tested only patchy alopecia areata — an autoimmune disorder where the immune system attacks hair follicles.
 This is distinct from androgenetic alopecia, the common pattern baldness affecting most people.
-Experts emphasize the findings do not apply to other hair loss types, and evidence for other conditions is absent or negative (Ahmed et al., 2025).
+The findings do not apply to other hair loss types.

 What were the major problems with the onion juice study?

-The treatment group had a 48.9% dropout rate versus only 11.8% in controls, suggesting severe selection bias (Sharquie & Al-Obaidi, 2002).
-The crude onion juice lacked concentration standardisation or chemical analysis.
+The treatment group had a 48.9% dropout rate versus only 11.8% in controls, suggesting severe selection bias.
+The crude onion juice lacked concentration standardisation.
 The distinctive smell made true blinding impossible.
-Systematic reviewers assigned the study a quality rating of two out of five (Hosking et al., 2019).
+Systematic reviewers assigned the study a quality rating of two out of five.

 How does onion juice compare to proven hair loss treatments?

-Onion juice cannot be reliably compared to proven treatments like minoxidil or finasteride, which have FDA approval and multiple randomized trials.
-Other alternatives like rosemary oil showed non-inferiority to 2% minoxidil for androgenetic alopecia (Panahi et al., 2015).
-Dermatologists note most people try established options with “more published data and more approachable formats” first.
+Onion juice cannot be reliably compared to proven treatments like minoxidil or finasteride, which have FDA approval and multiple randomised trials.
+Rosemary oil showed non-inferiority to 2% minoxidil for androgenetic alopecia in a randomised trial.
+Dermatologists recommend established options with more published data first.

 Sources & References